knerini/dr-quine/README.md

 - `@` for the number to decrement and to write in the new file.

 The commands are executed using syscall to `fork`, `execve` and `waitid`.
+## Language : C++
+### Colleen
+Usage of raw string litteral `R` to print a string without the need to handle escaped charaters.
+A placeholder `{}` is used too to only handle parenthesis and put the data string.
+### Grace
+Usage of raw string litteral `R` like *Colleen* and the filestream functionality of the language.
+### Sully
+Same behavior as *Grace* to handle string and filestream.
+Call of the `system` function to handle the commands.
+It's important to replace the placeholder of the string before the placeholder of the integer.